 “I am grateful to God for a well-prepared, mission-fit person to fill this position,” says Barbara K. Bellefeuille, Ed.D., president of Bethel University.

-White had strong support in interview feedback and was a top-ranked candidate based on faith and fit, experience, leadership, management style and work values.
-At Bethel, he will oversee Human Resources, Information Technology, Conference Services, the Physical Plant, SODEXO (dining services), the Business Office, Campus Safety, Sufficient Grounds Café and Campus Store, and the technical director of the Everest-Rohrer Auditorium.
+At Bethel, Campbell will oversee Human Resources, Information Technology, Conference Services, the Physical Plant, SODEXO (dining services), the Business Office, Campus Safety, and Sufficient Grounds Café and Campus Store.

 “I am excited about being a part of the Bethel University community because of the strong Christian environment.
 Bethel University has a tradition of excellence and a mission to develop the students into positive Christian leaders.
 I am so excited that God has given me this opportunity to be a part of the Bethel family,” Campbell says.